-Type III is the most severe nonlethal form of OI.
+Type III is progressive and the most severe nonlethal form of osteogenesis imperfecta.
 Patients with type III have short stature, spinal curvature, and multiple, recurrent fractures.
 Macrocephaly with triangular facies and pectal deformities are common.
 Scleral hue varies.

 Type IV is intermediate in severity.
 Survival rate is high.
+This type is variable and deforming.
 Bones fracture easily in childhood before adolescence.
 Sclera are typically normal in color.
 Height is moderate-short stature.
 Accurate diagnosis is important because these patients may benefit from treatment.